 Faith Jaeger, MA, LPCC.
-I'm here to listen, and to help you find hope that life can be full and meaningful.
+I'm here to listen and to help you find hope that life can be full and meaningful.

-You will find me to be non-judgemental, and compassionate.
-I provide a place of safety for you to find hope that life has been, can be and is better than you believed.
+You will find me to be non-judgemental and compassionate.
+I provide a place of safety for you to find hope that life has been, can be, and is better than you believed.

-I presently grow and learn as I walk alongside clients in my private practice or in the work I do consulting in the Emergency Room where people are in crisis.
+I presently grow and learn as I walk alongside clients both in my private practice and as a crisis consultant in the Emergency Room.
 My in-home therapy (ARMHS) clients encouraged me to go on for my Master's in Counseling (Bethel University).
 I also credit patients I worked with on the inpatient Mental Health Unit with contributing to who I am as a clinician.
-Being a wife and mother of four contributes significantly to who I am and how I practice as a professional clinician.
+Being a wife and mother of four adult children contributes significantly to who I am and how I practice as a professional clinician.

 Your story is unique!
 My appreciation for the importance of story began in West Africa living among a people with no written language.
 While all therapy involves the telling of your story, Narrative Therapy has a unique approach.
 Our focus together will be to help find healing and hope as you reprocess your memories.
 You will rediscover or become aware of inner strengths.
 We achieve this together by sharing a neutral, safe space.

 In Narrative Therapy, the events that occur over time in a person’s life are viewed as stories, some of which stand out as more significant than others.
 The Narrative therapist views a client’s life as multi-tiered and full of insights.
 The therapist does not act as the expert, but rather helps clients see how they are the experts regarding their own life.
 There are buried stories that can be rewritten/co-authored and woven into the ongoing and future story of their lives.